Mdhvince/minimal-rec-sys-module/README.md

 #### Dot product matrix
-Then you need to create a dot product using a subset of your item dataframe, this subset contains only additionnal feature like genre, years etc. but not informations about movie id, movie name, etc. The dot product is used to find similar items.
+Then you need to create a dot product using a subset of your item dataframe, this subset contains only additionnal feature like genre, years etc. but not informations about movie id, movie name, etc.

+To make recommendation: given an item id we want to find similar items to this item.
+Similarity are found by computing the dot product of items with its transpose, the more the result of an item-item pair is high, the more they have in common.
+This dot_product_matrix will be use in the `make_recommendations()` function.
 ```
 def prep_get_similar_items():
     item_content = np.array(movies_test.iloc[:,4:])